Starmvn/astro-spectral-analysis-pipeline/README.md

 The included `.gitlab-ci.yml` file runs the tests automatically whenever changes are pushed to GitLab.
 This is useful because it shows basic familiarity with continuous integration and reproducible development practice.

-## CV wording

-A concise CV bullet for this project could be:

-> Built a reproducible Python spectral-analysis pipeline for infrared data, including data validation, absorbance conversion, automated feature detection, visualisation with Matplotlib, unit testing and GitLab CI integration.

-A stronger version for technical roles could be:

-> Developed a portfolio-grade scientific Python workflow for infrared spectroscopy analysis, demonstrating structured data ingestion, numerical processing, automated plotting, pytest-based validation and CI/CD using GitLab.

 ## Technologies used

 - Python